-1610s, from Middle French tube (15c.), from Latin tubus "tube, pipe," of unknown origin.
+1610s, from French tube (15c.), from Latin tubus "tube, pipe," a word of unknown origin.
 The London subway was christened the Twopenny Tube (H.D.
 Browne, in the "Londoner" of June 30, 1900) before it even opened; tube for "cylindrical railway tunnel" is attested from 1847.
 The meaning "TV as a medium" is from 1959, short for cathode ray tube or picture tube.
 Tube top as a women's clothing style is attested from 1972.
 Tube steak is attested from 1963 as "frankfurter," slang meaning "penis" is recorded by mid-1980s.